downlinko/downlinko.github.io/_posts/development/2018-08-06-download-install-python-2-7-windows.md

 This is a complete guide to download and install [Python](https://www.python.org){:target="_blank"} 2.7 on Windows.

-So if you want to know how to setup Python, you’ll love the step-by-step approach in this tutorial.
+So if you **want to know how to set up Python**, you’ll love the step-by-step approach in this tutorial.

-We’ve got a number of steps to cover, so let’s get started.
+We’ve got many steps to cover.

+Let’s get started.

 ## Step #1: Download